 Day 1: Sydney

 Arrive Sydney.
-Private transfer included to your hotel.
+You will be met on arrival by our representative, fast-tracked through immigration, assisted with baggage collection, fast-tracked through Customs and Quarantine and escorted to meet your limousine driver for a private transfer to your hotel.
 Explore the city at your leisure today as you get your bearings.
 Soak up Sydney’s gorgeous harbor and natural beauty.
-Grace Hotel (or similar).
+Shangri-La Hotel Sydney (or similar).

 Day 2: Sydney